We like getting new members, but we don’t accept everyone, and sometimes we have a waiting list.

 No teens.
 Adults only.

 We’re looking for writers who are predominantly focused on genre novels.
 Genre novels are what you’d find in a library/bookstore in the romance, mystery/thriller, action-adventure, horror, sci-fi/fantasy sections.
 Genre fiction is also sometimes referred to as commercial or popular fiction.
 It is not literary fiction.
 Here’s the thinking–genre writers, no matter what the genre, are on the same page.
 Genre has accepted conventions making it somewhat easier to critique.
 Genre writers are goal-oriented and often target their work to specific markets.
 Genre writers tend to be prolific, even before they’re published.
 Lots of fairly lucrative markets exist for genre fiction.
-In addition to novels, many members also write genre short stories.
-However, this group may not be the right fit for writers who focus exclusively on genre short fiction.
+In addition to novels, many members also write genre short stories, however, this group probably isn’t the right fit for writers who focus exclusively on genre short fiction.

 This critique group is advanced.
 Our critiques are fairly rigorous and detailed because we’ve found that’s how we ourselves continue to learn and improve.
 Our focus is getting writers to the [traditional] publishable stage which is a pretty high bar, much higher than would be presented in many writing classes and workshops, for instance.